Fast ForWord Foundations II

 Make the Connection From Sounds To Text

-Fast ForWord Language to Reading v2 was recently updated.
-It is now called Foundations II.
-This program continues on from Fast ForWord Language v2/ Foundations I with more complex cognitive skills training, and it introduces written language into the mix, to build a foundation for reading fluency and reading comprehension.
+Fast ForWord Foundations II (previously known as Language to Reading v2) continues on from Fast ForWord Foundations I with more complex cognitive skills training, and it introduces written language into the mix, to build a foundation for reading fluency and reading comprehension.
 The goal is automaticity, which improves listening comprehension accuracy and reading efficiency.

 Build ice sculptures by identifying a pronounced target word when presented in a series of pronounced and written words.
 In addition to building left to right eye tracking skills, this program requires focus to avoid impulsively clicking before seeing a match, and it builds working memory skills.